 The Chinese Church and the Culture, Part 2: Yesterday, Today, and Tomorrow

 Editor’s note: Yang Mingdao is the collective pseudonym for Chinese voices within China Partnership.
 This post is from a talk given by a Chinese theological teacher and trainer at a gathering of those interested in China.
 It has been edited from transcriptions of the original talk.
-Make sure you check back for the whole series!
+Make sure you catch up on the first post and check back for the whole series!